-SOMA Therapy provides mental health counseling and therapy for the LGBTQ community.
+SOMA Therapy provides mental health counseling and therapy for the LGBTQIA+ community.
 Schedule an appointment today.

 What is Therapy LGBTQ+?

 The LGBTQ+ community is still dealing with a tremendous amount of stigma and discrimination.
 According to the National Alliance for Mental Illness, LGBTQ+ people are three times more likely to suffer from depression and anxiety than heterosexuals.